Moles are nests of pigmented cells of the skin. Moles can be flat or raised and can vary in color, shape, and size.

 E – Evolving

 When a mole is evolving in any way, you should schedule an appointment to have it evaluated by one of our providers.
-Any change in size, shape, color, elevation, or any other train, or a new symptom such as bleeding, itching, or crusting, suggests that the mole could be a skin cancer.
+Any change in size, shape, color, elevation, or any other train, or a new symptom such as bleeding, itching, or crusting, suggests that the mole could be skin cancer.